octobercms/october/CONTRIBUTING.md

 **Please don't use Github issues for suggesting a new feature.** If you have a feature idea, the best place to suggest it is the [OctoberCMS website forum](http://octobercms.com/forum/chan/feature-requests).

 Only use Github if you are planning on contributing a new feature and developing it.
-If want to discuss your idea first, before "officially" posting it anywhere, you can always join us on [IRC](http://octobercms.com/chat).
+If you want to discuss your idea first, before "officially" posting it anywhere, you can always join us on [IRC](http://octobercms.com/chat).

 #### Github feature requests